We are now accepting applications for our COSCA Validated Diploma in Counselling Supervision course commencing in September 2023.

 Applicants must have a COSCA Diploma in Counselling or equivalent minimum level of counselling/psychotherapy training, have worked as a counsellor or psychotherapist for two years post Diploma qualification and completed at least 450 hours of practice as a counsellor or psychotherapist.
 Applicants must also be in ongoing supervision for their clinical practice.
-A basic knowledge of Transactional Analysis would be an advantage, for example attendance at a TA101 or similar.
+Basic knowledge of Transactional Analysis would be an advantage, for example, attendance at a TA101 or similar.
 In addition, all applicants must be either practicing as a supervisor or have the opportunity to supervise at least 2 supervisees working with adults over the duration of the course.

-MODULE 1 – Laying Foundations
+Module 1 – Laying Foundations

-MODULE 3 – Developing Identity
+Module 3 – Developing Identity

-MODULE 4 – Co-Creation in Group
+Module 4 – Group Supervision

-MODULE 5 – Integration
+Module 5 – Integration

 This will be made by the course tutors during the training days, evaluating skills development and understanding of theory demonstrated during the training process.